codename0og/rvc-realtime-voice-changer/README.md

 ### Standalone, lightweight and simplified in setup RVC's own real-time voice changer~
 > separated from rvc by codename;0
+### IMPORTANT NOTE; Trying to run the voice changer with python 3.12.X will cause issues.
+Instead, you should use python 3.10.6 for highest compatibility. ( 3.11.x wasn't tested so can't promise anything. )
 # 1. Get the requirements needed for the voice changer to work.
 ## 1.1.
 Go to the 'requirements' folder then 'realtime-voice-changer' and run ( double click ) an appropriate '.bat' file for your case:
 ### for nvidia gpu users ( all nvidia except for RTX30XX series ):